danielfett/draft-dpop/main.md

 !---
 Figure: HTTP 401 Response to a Protected Resource Request with an Invalid Token

-## The Bearer Authorization Request Header Scheme
+## Compatibility with the Bearer Authentication Scheme

 Protected resources simultaneously supporting both the `DPoP` and `Bearer` schemes need to update how evaluation of bearer tokens is performed to prevent